STRESSED BUT STILL MOVINGBy Patrick Ryan Waters

 Momentum’s building.

-Then made my way down through La Jolla Shores, over to Windansea, and cruised through Tourmaline.
+Down through the Shores, over to Windansea, cruised Tourmaline.

 Beautiful day.Wind was up a little.
-Water had some movement.But I got in.Caught a few waves.Nothing crazy—just enough.Let the sun hit.
+Water had some movement.But I got in.Caught a few waves.Nothing crazy—just enough.Sun on the skin.

 Feet in the sand.